-In her first highly acclaimed book, What’s Mine is Yours (HarperCollins, 2010), she defined the theory of collaborative consumption and predicted the rise of tech companies such as Airbnb and Uber, long before they became popular.
+What’s Mine is Yours: How Collaborative Consumption is Changing the Way We Live (HarperCollins, 2010), she predicted the rise of sharing economy companies such as Airbnb, Zipcar and Uber, long before they became popular.
 The concept was subsequently named by TIME as one of the “Ten Ideas That Will Change the World”.

-Recognised as one of the “Most Creative People in Business” by Fast Company, a “Young Global Leader” by the World Economic Forum and won the Thinkers50 Breakthrough Idea award for recognising a “radical idea which has the potential to change the way we think about business forever.”
+She is recognised as one of the “Most Creative People in Business” by Fast Company, a “Young Global Leader” by the World Economic Forum and was a recipient of the Thinkers50 Breakthrough Idea Award for recognising a “radical idea which has the potential to change the way we think about business forever.”